Skip to main content

 Guidance supports CBT, counselling for depression, and IPT for depression depending on severity, trauma-focused CBT or EMDR for PTSD, and stepped-care CBT-based approaches for GAD and panic.

-What if I don’t connect with my first therapist?
+What if I do not connect with my first therapist?

-It’s completely normal if the first therapist you meet doesn’t feel like the right fit.
-Most ethical therapists understand this and will support you in finding someone more suitable.
-Services like Aligned make it easy to explore other options from your initial matches or request new recommendations.
+It is completely normal if the first therapist you meet does not feel like the right fit.
+Most therapists understand this and will support you in finding someone more suitable.
+Aligned makes it easy to request a rematch at no cost.

 Get Started with Aligned Today

 Finding the right therapy in Oxford no longer needs to feel overwhelming or time-consuming.
-With innovative matching services, diverse treatment options, and increasing accessibility, mental health support has never been more available to Oxford residents.
+With our matching service, diverse treatment options, and increasing accessibility, mental health support has never been more available to Oxford residents.

-Whether you’re dealing with stress, anxiety, relationship issues, or simply seeking personal growth, taking that first step towards therapy can significantly improve your quality of life.
-The combination of Oxford’s excellent therapeutic community and modern matching technology means you can find professional, compassionate support tailored specifically to your needs.
+Whether you are dealing with stress, anxiety, relationship issues, or simply seeking personal growth, taking that first step towards therapy can significantly improve your quality of life.
+The combination of Oxford's excellent therapeutic community and thoughtful matching means you can find professional, compassionate support tailored specifically to your needs.

-Ready to begin your therapeutic journey?
-Try Aligned’s AI-powered Matchbot today and discover how quickly you can connect with the perfect therapist for your unique situation.
+Ready to begin?
+Try Aligned's free matching service today and discover how quickly you can connect with the right therapist for your situation.